jfritz25/Calculator2.0/app/src/main/java/com/example/calculator/README.md

 - Looking into how to handle % in the middle of an expression (value / 100) vs. comparing to the iPhone's implementation
 - Accounting for longer int(s) / double(s) by concatenating them and adding them to the respective arrays
 - Iterating through the array and completing (* and /) before (+ and -)
+- Not many issues arrose in converting the buttons
+- Understanding the wording to indicate _STORING_ the data when the screen is turned
+- Overriding the functions to contain the states and memory from before

 ## License